 - 4 recent pictures, passport size

-- Proof of admission to The Intern Group Barcelona program as a full-time student (provided by us)
+- Proof of admission to The Intern Group Barcelona program (provided by us)

 - Private health insurance policy